 Stoov personal heating devices are economical and efficient – they heat the person, not the air around them.
 The Dutch style and quality are a bonus.

-Following our 2024 guide update Winter is here – time to think about portable heaters, we received lots of feedback to explore personal heating – where the device heats the person, not the air around them.
+Following our 2024 guide update Winter is here – time to think about portable heaters (which has not changed enough to warrant a 2025 update), we received lots of feedback to explore personal heating.
+This means the device heats the person, not the air around them.
 We also got feedback that we needed to cover electric blankets, throw rugs, rechargeable hot water bottles, pillows and ‘hugs’.

 The Stoov personal heating range

-• Homey – a replacement for a hot water bottle that can last all night (Felt $159 and Velvet $169)
+- Homey: a replacement for a hot water bottle that can last all night (Grey Felt $159 and Pepper Pink Velvet $169)

 Prices include delivery, and there are some discounts on the Stoov AU website.